Chromatic splitting for the $K(2)$-local sphere at $p=2$: Lifting to

 which became part of our $K(1)$-equivalence.
-The map $x$ was not unique, but any choice yielded the equivalence.
+The map $x$, which appeared in \Cref{cor:mapx}, was not unique, but any choice yielded the equivalence.
 In this section we show that there is a choice for this map that factors through the localization map

 This is important for the chromatic assembly process.